HenryBHudson/vulture/README.md

 February 21st 2021

 ## What is it?
 Vulture is a project management tool focused on development teams.
 It includes a simple to use kanban board along with a page to view project statistics on graphs.
-Management sections for users with access roles of Admin or above are there to use to manage members and update project settings.
+Management sections for users with access roles of Admin or above are available to use to manage members and update project settings.

 Vulture is built with:
 Client-Side | Server-Side